-How Much Do Steel Buildings Cost?
+How Much Do Steel Buildings Cost in 2023?

 How much do steel buildings cost?
 They offer a long-lasting construction solution but are they right for you?
 Let's take a closer look and see the costs this year.

 Steel is one of the strongest, most durable building materials.
 This makes it a popular choice for many construction projects, including buildings.

 Steel building prices are generally determined by the total square footage of the building.
 The national average cost of a steel building ranges from $13 to $26 per square foot.
 However, depending on your needs, some buildings can be priced as little as $7 per square foot, while other steel buildings can run as high as $95 per square foot.